V. V. Giri: Early life and family

-Giri and a fellow law student also enrolled to study on the full bachelor of arts course in UCD.
-Giri studied English, where he was lectured by Thomas MacDonagh, and Political Economy.
+Giri and a fellow law student also enrolled in the full bachelor of arts course in UCD.
+Giri studied English, where he was met Thomas MacDonagh, and Political Economy.
 His lecturer in political economy was the reformer and co-operativist Thomas A. Finlay SJ.

 During the First World War, Giri travelled from Dublin to London and met Mahatma Gandhi.
-Gandhi wanted for Giri to join the Imperial war effort as a Red Cross Volunteer.
+Gandhi wanted Giri to join the Imperial war effort as a Red Cross Volunteer.
 Giri initially acceded to Gandhi's request but later regretted his decision.
 According to one of Giri's biographers, "Gandhiji with his characteristic magnanimity relieved Giri of the obligation to join the Red Cross and did not breathe a word about it to anyone.”

 Giri was active in both Indian and Irish politics during his studies.
+In My Life and Times, Giri recalled that, coming directly from India with a burning zeal for independence, he felt an instant kinship with the Irish nationalist cause.
+While in Dublin, he joined a secret outfit known as the “Anarchical Society,” which, according to him, advocated the use of violence and bloodshed as a means to secure peace.
+There, he also acquired knowledge of incendiary methods and bomb-making techniques intended to support India’s liberation movement.
 Along with fellow Indian students he produced a pamphlet documenting the abuse of Indians in South Africa.
 The pamphlet was intercepted by Indian Political Intelligence and resulted in increased police scrutiny of Giri and his fellow students in Dublin.
 Meanwhile, anonymous articles were written by Indian students for the newspaper of the Irish Volunteers and in The National Student, a UCD student magazine.

 He was suspected of association with prominent ring leaders in the 1916 Rising including James Connolly, Pádraig H. Pearse and the young Éamon de Valera.
 Giri was called to the Irish Bar on 21 June 1916 but he did not complete his studies for BA in UCD.
 Indian students were subjected to police raids following the 1916 Rising and Giri recounts how he was served with one month's notice to leave Ireland on 1 June 1916.